DESIGNER: Design-Logic-Guided Multidisciplinary Data Synthesis for LLM Reasoning: Abstract

 \section{Abstract}

-Large language models (LLMs) have achieved remarkable success in many natural language tasks but still struggle with complex, multi-step reasoning, particularly across diverse disciplines.
-Existing reasoning datasets often either lack disciplinary breadth or the structural depth necessary to elicit robust reasoning behaviors.
-We propose \textbf{DESIGNER}: a \textbf{DESIGN}-logic-guid\textbf{E}d \textbf{R}easoning data synthesis pipeline that leverages naturally available, extensive raw documents (book corpus and web corpus) to generate multidisciplinary challenging questions.
-A core innovation of our approach is the introduction of a Design Logic concept, which mimics the question-creation process of human educators.
-We use LLMs to reverse-engineer and abstract over 120,000 design logics from existing questions across various disciplines.
-By matching these design logics with disciplinary source materials, we are able to create reasoning questions that far surpass the difficulty and diversity of existing datasets.
-Based on this pipeline, we synthesized two large-scale reasoning datasets that span 75 disciplines: Design-Logic-Reasoning-Book (DLR-Book), containing 3.04 million challenging questions synthesized from the book corpus, and Design-Logic-Reasoning-Web (DLR-Web), with 1.66 million challenging questions from the web corpus.
-Our data analysis demonstrates that the questions synthesized by our method exhibit substantially greater difficulty and diversity than those in the baseline datasets.
-We validate the effectiveness of these datasets by conducting SFT experiments on the Qwen3-8B-Base and Qwen3-4B-Base models.
-The results show that our dataset significantly outperforms existing multidisciplinary datasets of the same volume.
-Training with the full datasets further enables the models to surpass the multidisciplinary reasoning performance of the official Qwen3-8B and Qwen3-4B models.\footnote{Project page: \url{https://attention-is-all-i-need.github.io/Design-Logic-Reasoning}}
+Large language models (LLMs) perform strongly on many language tasks but still struggle with complex multi-step reasoning across disciplines.
+Existing reasoning datasets often lack disciplinary breadth, reasoning depth, and diversity, as well as guiding principles for question synthesis.
+We propose \textbf{DESIGNER}: a \textbf{DESIGN}-logic-guid\textbf{E}d \textbf{R}easoning data synthesis pipeline that leverages naturally available, extensive raw documents to generate multidisciplinary questions.
+The central insight is the notion of Design Logic, a form of reusable meta-knowledge that encapsulates the structured process human experts use to transform knowledge into complex exam questions, enabling LLMs to generate new questions with the same complex reasoning patterns from entirely different source texts with explicit control over difficulty, diversity, and question types.
+We use LLMs to reverse-engineer and abstract over 120,000 Design Logics from existing questions across various disciplines.
+By designing a two-stage retrieve-and-generate mechanism to match these Design Logics with raw corpus, we synthesized two large-scale reasoning datasets that span 75 disciplines: DLR-Book (3.04 million questions from the book corpus) and DLR-Web (1.66 million questions from the web corpus).
+Data analysis indicates that the questions synthesized by our method exhibit greater difficulty and diversity compared to those in the baseline datasets.
+Supervised fine-tuning (SFT) on Qwen3 and Llama3 with our data substantially improves multidisciplinary reasoning and outperforms baseline datasets.
+Notably, by applying SFT on the base versions of these models using only our data, we even surpass their official final models that have undergone the full post-training.\footnote{Project page: \url{https://attention-is-all-i-need.github.io/Design-Logic-Reasoning}}